 - Consider installing a low-flow toilet.
 If your toilet was installed prior to 1980, place a weighted plastic jug full of water in your toilet tank.
 Be sure it does not interfere with operating parts.
 Do not use brick because it will deteriorate and cause operational problems.
 This will reduce the amount of water needed to refill the tank after flushing.

 - Is it possible your toilet has a leak?
 You can test it by putting 10 drops of food coloring in the tank, don't flush for 15 minutes.
 If the colored water shows up in the bowl, the tank is leaking.

 - Do only full loads in the dishwasher and avoid extra cycles.
 Don't run water continuously when washing and rinsing dishes by hand.

-- Use the load selector to match water level to the size of your laundry load.
+- Use the load selector to match the water level to the size of your laundry load.

 - Limit use of reverse osmosis (RO) water purification systems.
 To get one gallon of RO water, most units waste 2-9 gallons of drinking water.